The best smart sensors can transform your home into a smart and intelligent hub to keep your home safe and functional whether you’re at home or not.

 What also works well is connecting sensors to smart locks and smart security cameras so that your property is safe even when you go away on holiday.
 This is great for peace of mind as you can check in regularly to see what’s been going on, even when you’re not there.

 The price of smart sensors varies, so its worth considering what features are most important to you.
 We’ve broken down the best smart sensors with their features and benefits, and chosen products with varied prices to suit all needs and budgets.

-Our pick of the top smart home security sensors
+Our picks for the best smart security sensors 2023

 The Hive Window or Door Sensor is part of British Gas' popular Hive smart home system, which also includes the Hive Smart Thermostat and other goodies.
-Like most of the other sensors here is relies on a central hub to work (rather than connecting to your smartphone or tablet individually) so you’ll need to factor in these additional costs at purchase time.
+Like most of the other sensors here, it relies on a central hub to work (rather than connecting to your smartphone or tablet individually) so you’ll need to factor in these additional costs at purchase time.

 Fixing the Window or Door Sensor requires no special skills – you just attach pop in a lithium battery, make sure the sensor can be picked up by your smartphone or tablet, choose a location name ('front door', for example) and then attach each part of the sensor to the relevant part of the door or window frame using the self-adhesive pads.

-Let's get the obvious bit out of the way first: this only works with a Philips Hue smart light set, so it's only going to appeal to a certain subsection of buyers.
+Let's get the obvious bit out of the way first: this (technically) only works with a Philips Hue smart light set, unless you can convince it to connect to another Zigbee hub, so it's only going to appeal to a certain subsection of buyers.
 That said, it works very well, doesn't cost much, and can be placed just about anywhere thanks to two AAA batteries powering it.

 If you need to, you can combine two or more of these sensors together, to turn the lights on and off as you walk up the stairs for example.
 You will need a Hue Bridge plugged into your router, but that should've come with your lights.